esluyter/ESTimeline/README.md

     - although the competing goal is to make it easy to do the things you want to do, which is subjective
   - for the moment just real-time but some of this could be translated easily to work NRT
     - there are certain things impossible in NRT, i.e. to do with real-time input
+    - ddwMixerChannel doesn't yet work NRT so this would be a big rewrite
   - as little architecture as possible is forced on you
     - possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project
     - possible to play clips with any bus, target, addAction, etc. for full flexibility